-Peaches and cream overnight oats made gluten-free and dairy-free for a healthy breakfast.
+Peaches and cream overnight oats with a boost of protein for a wholesome make-ahead breakfast.
 This easy recipe only takes a couple of minutes to prepare!

-- Add some protein powder and/or some almond butter to get a higher protein count.
+- Add more protein powder and/or some almond butter or peanut butter to get a higher protein count.

 - This recipe can also be seen as a base recipe for all your other “and creams.”
 For instance, go with blueberries, raspberries, strawberries, apricots or banana (or any other in-season fruit) to change it up!